 Did you meet other student-parents during your studies?
 Is there a community at Sciences Po?

 Yes, I did meet other parents during my year at Sciences Po.
 In my MPA (Master's in Public Affairs) class of 27 people there were four other parents, two fathers and two mothers.
 It was really great to meet other people in the same situation as me and we often joked about our parenthood stories, like having to deal with a sleep-resistant child while trying to finish a paper for a midnight deadline.
 There is no official community per se but Sciences Po has a very active gender equality unit.
 It also organises a yearly event called “Sciences Mômes”, a Parent-Child Day when staff and students can bring their children to the Paris campus.
 Group reflection on parenting issues is also organised for this occasion.
 I think it is really great that Sciences Po organises such events and it certainly made me feel part of a community.

 What advice would you give to future students who are also parents?

 Be organised!
 Try to gather people around you that you can count on and who can be on call: your partner, a grandparent, a nanny, etc. If you want to follow a programme at Sciences Po, just give it a go and have no reservations about doing it with children.
 It will be intense and demanding, but you’ll manage and it will be one of the most enriching experiences of your life.
 And besides, Paris is a fantastic city for children, with lots of international schools, day-care services, and an amazing healthcare system.

-Good luck!
+To future student-parents out there, good luck!
 And don’t hesitate to get in touch if you need any help or advice!